NehaThawani44/Serviceentwicklung/README.md

 ## Features

 - **CRUD Operations**: Manage your to-dos with full create, read, update, and delete.
-- **Data Persistence**: Utilizes the h2 DB to ensure data is maintained across application restarts.
+- **Data Persistence**: Utilizes the h2 DB to ensure data is maintained inmemory for the application.
 - **Efficient and Faster**: Built on Spring Boot, known for its minimal complexity for dependencies.
-- **Testing Ready**:  Includes unit and integration tests, ensuring reliable operation.
+- **Testing Ready**:  Includes basic unit and integration tests, ensuring reliable operation.
--  **Scripting**: Shell scripts for Unix/Linux and Batch scripts for Windows
+-  **Scripting**: Shell scripts for Unix/Linux and Batch scripts for Windows.

 ## Getting Started